kellina/loja-slime-front/README.md

 # Welcome to the slime shop

-> This is a web page developed as an online store.
+> An online store frontend mock application